5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 **EXAMPLE**: if you plug in a USB 3.0 flash drive, you can see in IORestryExplorer, that it connects to `SS07` for example.
 If you take it out and put a USB 2.0 drive in the same connector, it will most likely be connected to `HS07` now.
 So 1 Connector, 2 Ports with the same counter (usually) – in this example HS07 and SS07.

-### Port mapping Options
+### Port mapping options
 At this stage, there are two options for mapping your USB ports.

 - Option A: you already know which ports connect to which physical connectors.
-- Option B: you don't know which Ports connect to which physical connector so you need to probe them
+- Option B: you don't know which Ports connect to which physical connector so you need to probe them.

 #### Option A: Mapping ports based on a known configuration
 This is for people who already created a USBPorts.kext in Hackintool or similar and still have the mapping.
 In my case, I have a Spreadsheet, which looks like this: